sebhildebrandt/koa-ip-geo/README.md

 ### GeoLite2 Database

 > This middleware works with **Maxmind GeoLite2 Free Database** (city or country).
 We recommend the 'country' version, because it is smaller.
 [Check their website to get the database][geodb-url].
+>
+> `koa-ip-geo` loads the entire database file into memory as a single node `Buffer`.
+It also uses an in-memory cache when reading complex data structures out of this buffer in the interests of performance.
+So very roughly speaking, you should assume this module will consume `size_of_mmdb_file * 1.25` of memory.

 ### Option Reference